 5. Don't Respond to Unsolicited Requests for Personal Information

-The IRS never communicates via unsolicited email.
-Any suspicious emails are likely from identity thieves.
+The IRS never communicates via unsolicited email or phone call.
+If they need to reach you, they will send you a letter in the mail.
+Any suspicious emails or calls are likely from identity thieves operating IRS tax scams.
 Forward any suspicious emails to firstname.lastname@example.org.

 You’re a Victim of Tax Identity Theft — What Now?